Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The second major strength of this course that I identified is the ability to study from anywhere, at anytime, while doing just about anything.

 So overall, I have to give props to Pimsleur for how flexible their lessons are.
-I love that you don’t need to stay in one place with your head buried in your phone or laptop – you can complete lessons while you’re on the go.
+I love that you don’t need to stay in one place with your head buried in your phone or laptop – you can complete units while you’re on the go.

 Cost Savings By Account Sharing

 Now I realize the vast majority of people out there are only looking to learn one language, so this really doesn’t matter too much.
-But for the few that do plan on learning multiple languages, this is definitely a nice perk.
+But for the few that do plan on mastering multiple languages, this is definitely a nice perk.

 This would effectively make the cost of Pimsleur $10.50 per month each, or less if you can rope in a third person, which is a killer deal.

-With Babbel, their lessons are generally shorter.
+Babbel’s lessons are generally shorter.
 Each one is roughly 10 to 15 minutes long, and they go by really fast.

 In sum, it’s just a very fast moving, blended approach, which I was a huge fan of.

-So from a high-level perspective, that’s how Babbel’s and Pimsleur’s lessons compare.
 The key takeaway here is that the Pimsleur lessons take around 45 minutes to an hour to complete from start to finish, and place a strong emphasis on listening and speaking within the context of actual native conversations.

 Strengths Of The Babbel Language Programs